Rajanmishra61/Movie-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see some small errors in the console, which can be ignored.

+Note :- I am attaching a different file with the project named 'screenshots' which contains the screen-shots of the running project.